Agoric/documentation/main/javascript-modifications/ses-guide.md

 [here](./lockdown.md).

 ## `harden()`

+`harden()` should be called on all objects that will be transferred across a trust boundary The general rule is if you make a new object and give it to someone else (and don't immediately forget it yourself), you should give them `harden(obj)` instead of the raw object.

+You have to harden a class before you harden any of its instances; i.e. it takes two separate steps to harden both a class and its instances.
+Harden a base class before hardening classes that inherit from it. harden() does transitive freezing by following the object’s own properties (as opposed to properties it inherited), and the objects whose own properties refer to them, and so forth.

 When you freeze an object via `harden()`, it ensures any external callers can only interact with it through functions in the object’s API. `harden()`